72 hours to get to Greece

 On the road to Italy

 We drove to the Italian border, sure that we will be able to enter for transit, but nevertheless awaiting a control.
 When we drove into Italy with not even one person standing there, no control station, just nothing, we were somehow disappointed.
-The media make you belief that you can’t travel and that there are huge restrictions everywhere and than there is no control?
-In the end we drove undisturbed until Ancona, where we spent the second night.
+The media make you believe that you can’t travel and that there are huge restrictions everywhere and then there is no control?
+In the end, we drove undisturbed until Ancona, where we spent the second night.

 Ancona